Kartikey-1801/Minimal-Viable-Product/README.md

 # Minimal-Viable-Product
-This Repository contains the roadmap to building a minimal viable product from scratch.
+## This Repository contains the roadmap to building a minimal viable product from scratch.
+Steps involved in the process - Research ->